top of page

 Photo: Freepik

-The faucet at a public washroom I recently visited appeared quite ordinary.
-I turned the knob this way and that way.
-Nothing happened.
+The faucet at a public washroom I visited appeared quite ordinary.
+I turned the knob both ways, but nothing happened.
 I moved my hands under the spout half expecting a sensor to activate it.
 Still nothing.

 Somewhat embarrassed, I looked around.
 The guy next to me seemed to know a thing or two about tricky faucets.
 He noticed my predicament and pointed below the basin counter.
 “Step on that thing,” he said.